JordanSpencerWu/old-website/_posts/blog/2016/2016-09-04-learning-vuejs.markdown

 #### Reactive Data Binding

 Many frameworks those days focus on binding data to the DOM.
 Vue.js has a reactive data-binding system that keeps the data and the DOM in sync.
-This library provides you all the tools you need to create interactive web components.
+This library provides tools for creating interactive web components.
 It works by connecting the View (DOM) with a Model (Plain JavaScript Object) through a ViewModel (Vue Instance).
-The Vue instance has a simple api for creating custom web components that interacts with data.
+Vue instance contains methods for creating custom web components that interacts with data.

 > Directive are prefixed with `v-` to indicate that they are special attributes provided by Vue.js, and as you may have guessed, they apply special reactive behavior to the rendered DOM.

 #### Component System

 Another important concept in Vue.js it's allows us to build small, self-contained, and reusable components.
-HTML5 introduces ways of creating your own custom html elements, Vue.js is library that builds custom html element called components which are supported on most browsers.
-Features like cross-component data flow, custom event communication and dynamic component switching with transition effects are available with Vue.js.
+HTML5 introduces ways of creating custom html elements, this is a library that builds custom html element called components that are supported on most browsers.
+Features like cross-component data flow, custom event communication and dynamic component switching with transition effects are available.
 When building a large-scale application it's important to decouple the system by using a component system.

 #### The Vue Instance